SharmilaSrinivasa/Paycom-virtual-program/README.md

 6. Install bootstrap framework for UI framework using -> npm install bootstrap --save
 7. Install vanilla bootstrap for customizing the sass file using -> npm install react-bootstrap bootstrap
 8. Install React router module to enable router service using -> npm install --save react-router-dom
-9. For users authentication & authorization using Axios to send API calls and handle JWT tokens.
+9. For HTTP request, using Axios library (async and await)

 Unit Testing:
 -------------